Waverly B. Woodson Jr.: Military career

 Woodson married Joann Katharyne Snowden in 1952; the couple had two daughters and a son.

-After leaving the Army, Woodson went on to work in the Bacteriology Department of the National Naval Medical Center.
-In 1959, he began working in the Clinical Pathology Department of the National Institutes of Health where he supervised the staffing and operation of operating theaters until retiring in 1980.
+After leaving the Army, Woodson went on to work in the Bacteriology Department of the National Naval Medical Center in Bethesda, Maryland.
+In 1959, he began working in the Clinical Pathology Department of the National Institutes of Health (also in Bethesda) where he supervised the staffing and operation of operating theaters and performed post-operative clinical procedures for open-heart surgery and other in-patient procedures.
+Woodson retired in 1980.

 In 1994, Woodson was one of three veterans invited to visit Normandy by the Government of France to commemorate the 50th anniversary of the D-Day landings.
 He was presented with a commemorative medallion.

 Woodson died on August 12, 2005, in the Wilson Health Care Center in Gaithersburg, Maryland at the age of 83.
-He was buried with military honors in Arlington National Cemetery.
-His papers were donated to his alma mater, Lincoln University.
+He was buried with military honors at grave 1,172 in Arlington National Cemetery.
+His papers were donated to the Langston Hughes Memorial Library Special Collections at his alma mater, Lincoln University.

 Awards and decorations

 Woodson received the following awards and decorations: